cbluth/bb-project/README.md

    - Create a job remotely - OK

 Documentation
-  - README
+  - README - OK
   - Requisites - OK
   - Comments on playbooks
   - Curls at the end - OK
     - nginx - OK
     - tomcat - OK
-  -  Jenkins url
+  -  Jenkins url - OK

 ## Requisites:
+- Software
   - ansible 2.5 or later
   - Vagrant 2.1 or later
   - Virtualbox 5.2 or later

+- Hardware
   - 2 VCPUs
   - 4Gb of Ram

 ## Running:
 # To run the project